Qasim Ibrahim

-Qasim Ibrahim (born February 10, 1951), also known as Buruma Qasim is a Maldivian politician, business magnate and philanthropist.
-As the chairman and founder of the Villa Group, he is one of the country's wealthiest businessmen, with MVR 1 billion.
+Qasim Ibrahim (born 30 August 1951), also known as Burumaa Qasim, is a Maldivian politician, business magnate and philanthropist.
+As the chairman and founder of the Villa Group, he is one of the country's wealthiest businessmen, with a net worth of around MVR 18 billion.

-Ibrahim ran for the Jumhooree Party in the presidential elections of 2013, but lost in the first round.
+Ibrahim ran as a member of the Jumhooree Party in the presidential elections of 2013, but lost in the first round.
+He is also the leader of the party.
+He also competed for presidential elections of 2023; and lost.